The best songs of Kendrick Lamar: Official clips, audio, description

 11. How Much a Dollar Cost feat.
 James Fauntleroy & Ronald Isley

-You can listen to "How Much a Dollar Cost" from "To Pimp A Butterfly" and marvel at the narration of Kendrick Lamar, his capabilities make up metaphors about poverty, selfishness, and the role of God.
-The magnificence of the piece lies in the fact that President Barack Obama named it his favorite song in 2015.
+You can listen to "How Much a Dollar Cost" from "To Pimp A Butterfly" and marvel at Kendrick Lamar's narration, his abilities compose metaphors about poverty, selfishness and the role of God.
+The magnificence of the piece is that President Barack Obama named it his favourite song in 2015.

 10. Ronald Reagan Era (His Evils)

-It is poetic that Kendrick Lamar places "Ronald Reagan Era (His Evils)" in Compton, in the same area that suffered from the Reagan war with crime.
-But in the memorable version of "Section.80", Kendrick sounds defiant, reading:
+Poetically, Kendrick Lamar places "Ronald Reagan Era (His Evils)" in Compton, the very neighbourhood that suffered from Reagan's war with the offences.
+But in a catchy version of "Section.80," Kendrick sounds defiant, reading:

-We're far from good, not good from afar / 90 mph down Compton Boulevard / With the top down, yelling "We don't give af-k" / Drink my 40 ounces of freedom while I roll my joint.
+We're far no good, no good from afar/ 90 miles an hour down Compton Boulevard/ With the top down, screaming: "We don't give af-k"/ Drink my 40 ounces of freedom while I roll my joint.

 9. Untitled 02 | 06.23.2014.